iifl-logo

 a.
 According to Information and explanation given to us, undisputed statutory dues including Provident Fund, Employees State Insurance, Income Tax, Sales Tax, Wealth Tax, Service Tax, Duty of Customs, Duty of Excise, Value added Tax, Cess and other material statutory dues have generally regularly deposited with the appropriate authorities though there has been a delay in a few cases.

 b.
 According to the information and explanations provided to us, no undisputed amounts payable in respect of Provident Fund, Employees State Insurance, Income-Tax, Service Tax, Sales-Tax, Goods and Services Tax, Duty of Custom, Duty of Excise, Value Added Tax, Cess and Other Statutory Dues were outstanding, at the year end, for a period of more than six months from the date they became payable.
+Other Statutory dues which have not been deposited on account of dispute are as follows:

 viii.
 There were no transactions relating to previously unrecorded income that have been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961).

-Particulars | Amount of delayed | No. of days | Remarks, if any. |
+Particulars Amount of delayed No. of days Remarks, if any.

 e.
-On an overall examination of the financial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries.
+On an overall examination of the RSinancial statements of the Company, the Company has not taken any funds from any entity or person on account of or to meet the obligations of its subsidiaries.

 f.
 The company has not raised loans during the year on the pledge of securities held in its subsidiaries, joint ventures or associate companies.